Pedestrian & Bicycle Master Plan

 As part of the development process for the Pedestrian and Bicycle Master Plan, the City Council formed a Bicycle and Pedestrian Advisory Committee (BPAC).
 The BPAC is made up of seven community members who are interested in bicycling and pedestrian related issues.
 The BPAC’s assignment is to advise City staff and the City’s transportation planning consultant, Fehr & Peers, during development of the Master Plan document.

 Two community workshops were held along with several BPAC meetings to develop each chapter of the Pedestrian and Bicycle Master Plan.
-The City is in the process of completing a final draft version of the master plan that is scheduled to be available for review by the BPAC and the general public in the Summer of 2012.
+The City is in the process of completing a final draft version of the master plan that is scheduled to be available for review by the BPAC and the general public in 2016.
 Stay tuned to this webpage for additional information.

 If you have any questions, please contact Soren Fajeau at (510) 578-4286 or firstname.lastname@example.org.